-The new Economic Table should be presumptive to at least \$12,000 combined monthly net income
+The new Economic Table should be presumptive to \$12,000 combined monthly net income

-The Workgroup recommends that, like the current table, the new Economic Table should be presumptive, up to \$12,000 combined monthly net income (CMNI).
+The Workgroup recommends that, like the current table, the new Economic Table should be presumptive up to \$12,000 in combined monthly net income (CMNI).
 The Workgroup was unable to reach consensus on how much higher the presumptive amounts of support should go.
 A review of economic studies indicates that the majority of the data available is for households under \$12,000 CMNI.
-Although there is some data available for higher-income families, several Workgroup members were not willing to accept projections made by economists, even though there are some states with economic tables that extend higher than \$12,000 CMNI.47
+Although there is some data available for higher-income families, the workgroup could not reach consensus on extending the table higher than \$12,000 CMNI.

 The majority of the Workgroup recommends that the Betson Rothbarth Economic Table (with the \$250/yr medical costs removed) be adopted as presumptive up to \$15,000 CMNI.
 There was a minority preference for adopting the table as presumptive up to \$12,000 CMNI, and then advisory up to \$15,000 CMNI.
+There was another minority opinion for adopting the table as presumptive only up to \$12,000.

-The Economic Table should not distinguish between age groups48
+The Economic Table should not distinguish between age groups

-The Workgroup recommends that any Economic Table used in Washington should not provide different amounts for support for the same income bracket.
-The current Economic Table has two different amounts: Column A provides the support amount for children under 12, and Column B provides the support amount for children age 12-18.
+The current Economic Table provides two different support amounts for each income bracket: Column A provides the support amount for children under 12, and Column B provides the support amount for children age 12-18.